Marguerite Monnot: Early years

 Her concert career was interrupted in 1921, on the eve of a United States tour, by a bout of ill health and what the French call "le trac", or an attack of nerves.
-Her diffidence and stage fright were to follow her throughout her career as a composer.
-She became desperately shy when she had to show Piaf a new song, even after years of collaboration.
-Almost every person who knew Monnot and who later wrote about her has drawn attention to her shyness and absent-mindedness.
+She became noticeably shy when she had to show Piaf a new song, even after years of collaboration.

 Her second vocation, songwriting, was just a pastime at first.
 A fan of popular music on the radio in the early 1920s, including jazz and dance music, she began writing songs because a family friend encouraged her to write a waltz for a film based on a play by Tristan Bernard.
 This song, written with Bernard in 1931, was entitled "Ah! les mots d’amour!" and sung by Jane Marny.
-The lyricist Marc Hély then asked her to compose the music for "Viens dans mes bras", sung by Lucienne Boyer and published by Salabert.
-Her talent was quickly recognized, and she was encouraged to continue.
+Lyricist Marc Hély then asked her to compose the music for "Viens dans mes bras", sung by Lucienne Boyer and published by Salabert.
+She was encouraged to continue.
 She persevered, and in 1935, the song "L’Étranger" was born out of her collaboration with the journalist-lyricist Robert Malleron and the accordionist-composer Robert Juel, who co-authored the music.
 The song was awarded the Grand Prix de l'Académie Charles Cros that year.